 Yet, this feature felt excruciatingly difficult to kill.
 Why was it so hard for us?

 When we dove deeper, we found that we were struggling so hard because we had a different value proposition in mind versus what we had explicitly stated before.

 With the chatbot, we weren’t looking to empower the real estate agents - rather, we wanted to give agents a high volume of extremely well-qualified leads (through the chatbot) as quickly as possible (by skipping past the accept/reject interaction).

 After a lot of intense debate, we killed the feature.
 As much as we want to increase our agents’ businesses and quality of leads, we felt that it was critical that the agent stays in control.

 Can you imagine what would have happened if we shipped the chatbot?

 Our agents would have been incredibly furious.
-The entire reason why they decided to work with us was because we gave them control over their leads, so that they could control their business.
+The entire reason why they decided to work with us was that we gave them control over their leads so that they could control their business.